Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

       ]
     }

-Membership proofs can also prove that a user does NOT have an attribute or attributes, in other words a :ref:`non-membership proof<glossary-non-membership-proof>`.
+Membership proofs can also prove that a user does NOT have an attribute or attributes in a set, in other words a :ref:`non-membership proof<glossary-non-membership-proof>`.
 For example, if you need to know whether a user is a resident of a country that is subject to trade sanctions and cannot use your service, you might have a proof that determines whether the wallet owner resides in one or more of the countries.

-For example, the proof shown below determines if the wallet owner is a citizen of China or North Korea.
+For example, the statement below asks if the wallet owner is a citizen of China or North Korea.

 .. code-block:: console